lmb-freiburg/td-or-not-td/README.md

 The Battle tasks are based on the environments from [Learning to Act by Predicting the Future](https://github.com/IntelVCL/DirectFuturePrediction) by Alexey Dosovitskiy and Vladlen Koltun, ICLR 2017.

-If you use the new doom tasks in your research, please cite the following paper:
+If you use the new ViZDoom tasks in your research, please cite the following paper:

     @InProceedings{adkb2018td,
     author    = {Artemij Amiranashvili and Alexey Dosovitskiy and Vladlen Koltun and Thomas Brox},